yhuang/ey-cloud-recipes/README.md

 ### What version of chef is used on EY Cloud

 We use [chef-solo](http://docs.opscode.com/chef_solo.html) on EY Cloud.
-If you are using the new Gentoo 2012 stack, then you will be using chef 10, whereas on older stacks the version is 0.6
+If you are using the new Gentoo 2012 stack, then you will be using chef 10.
+If you are running on an older version of the stack, then it will be chef 0.6.